-Tufts Wilderness Orientation (TWO) is a five-day, student-led experience for incoming Jumbos.
-The program includes backpacking, canoeing, hybrid (a combination of backpacking and canoeing), trail crew, and camping trips through which incoming students can experience the great outdoors while creating lasting bonds with upperclassmen leaders and each other.
+Tufts Wilderness Orientation (TWO) is a five-day, student-led experience for incoming First-Years.
+The program includes backpacking, canoeing, hybrid (a combination of backpacking and canoeing), trail crew, and camping trips through which incoming students can experience the great outdoors while creating lasting bonds with upperclass leaders and each other.

-TWO groups are made up of eight incoming students and two student leaders, all of whom have been trained in backpacking skills and wilderness first aid.
+All of our student leaders have been trained in outdoor living skills and are Wilderness First Aid certified.
 Groups are completely self-sufficient for the duration of the five-day trip in remote locations in New Hampshire, Maine, and Vermont.
-This means everyone helps carry food and equipment, cook for one another, and set up camp.
+This means all trip participants collaborate to carry food and equipment, cook for one another, and set up camp.
 Leaders will be in contact with program coordinators, while first-year participants will have minimal front-country contact.

 You’ll have the opportunity to experience the view from a rocky mountaintop, paddle through a pristine lake, and gaze at the stars in a clear night sky.
 TWO is a unique opportunity to develop a support system of peers and mentors before beginning your college experience!
 Even if your favorite place to be outside is your local park, we hope you decide to register for TWO!